Premiership of Boris Johnson: Chris Pincher

 On 30 June 2022, Chris Pincher, the Conservative Member of Parliament (MP) for Tamworth resigned as a Government Deputy Chief Whip after he admitted he had "drunk far too much" the night before at the Carlton Club, a private members' club, in St James's, London, and having "embarrassed myself and other people".
 It was alleged that he had groped two men.
-He was suspended as a Conservative MP but will stay in Parliament as an independent.
+He was suspended as a Conservative MP but stayed in Parliament as an independent until his resignation as an MP in September 2023.

 On 3 July 2022, six new allegations against Pincher emerged, involving behaviour over a decade.
 Three complaints are that Pincher made unwanted advances against other male MPs, one in a bar at the House of Commons and one in Pincher's parliamentary office.
 One complainant reportedly gave Downing Street details in February and expressed concerns over Pincher becoming a whip in charge of other MPs' welfare.
 Pincher maintained he had no intention of resigning as an MP.

 In the following days, it emerged that Johnson had been briefed about Pincher's alleged misconduct in 2017, which Johnson had initially denied.
 Johnson was also alleged, by his former aid Dominic Cummings, to have described him as "Pincher by name, pincher by nature."
 On 5 July, the ex-top civil servant Simon McDonald published a letter to the Parliamentary Commissioner for Standards stating that the claim there had been no previous official complaints against Pincher were untrue.
 These false denials by Johnson and Pincher's appointment to deputy chief whip in spite of his history triggered a political scandal, which evolved into a government crisis resulted in Johnson announcing his intention to resign as Conservative Party leader and prime minister on 7 July 2022.
+Pincher continued to sit as an MP for another year, but did not make any further contributions in the House of Commons.